nickdellaquilo/Metis-Project-1/README.md

 * Who benefits from exploring this question or building this model/system?

 #### Data Description:
 * What dataset(s) do you plan to use, and how will you obtain the data?
+> This project will use the publically available MTA Turnstile data located at http://web.mta.info/developers/turnstile.html.
 * What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?
 * If modeling, what will you predict as your target?